o you know how to move with no money? Or do you also need free money to relocate?

 Moving.
-We’ve all been there, and it’s never easy.
+A lot of us have been there, and it’s never easy.
 In fact, for most of us, it’s usually a complicated and difficult endeavor from start to finish.

 Do you want to know what is even more difficult?
-A move with no money.
+Moving with no money.

 The combination of these two real-life struggles into one could make even the best mover and budgeter go running for the hills.

 However, with a little planning, it’s definitely possible.
 And with 60% of millennials not having enough money to cover a $1000 emergency fund, you’re definitely not alone having zero cash for emergencies like a move.

 How To Move With No Money: 12 Steps Easy Guide

 Here are 12 easy steps to help you on how to move out with no money or job to another state:

 Step 1: Re-Evaluate Your Brave Decision To Move With No Money

 So you’ve decided to move with no money.

 The first question to ask yourself is not necessarily how to earn money once you relocate but whether the move is absolutely necessary.